cogdiver/portafolio/007__gcp-starter-template/README.md

 ```

 >Be cautious when running these commands, as they will remove specific resources related to this project.
 Make sure you understand what will be removed before executing them.

+---

+## View All Templates

+See all the templates developed in this project, please refer to the [Templates Catalog](./docs/templates_catalog.md) in the documentation folder.
+This catalog provides a comprehensive and easy-to-follow overview of all available resources, making it easier to choose the right template for your needs.